staplesinLA/denoising_DIHARD18/README.md

 	    GPU_DEVICE_ID=<GPU device id on your machine, default=0>
 	    TRUNCATE_MINUTES=<audio chunk length in minutes, default=10>

-      It's recommended to use a GPU for decoding as it's much faster than CPU.
+      We recommend using a GPU for decoding as it's much faster than CPU.
       If decoding fails with a ``CUDA Error: out of memory`` error, reduce the value of ``TRUNCATE_MINUTES``.

     * For the VAD tool: